 Sartiglia – Oristano

-The name of the joust comes from the Castilian word Sortija (‘wedding ring’), which in turns comes from Latin (sorticola, ‘ring’, is a diminutive of sors, ‘luck’).
+The name comes out from the Castilian word Sortija (‘wedding ring’), which in turns comes from Latin (sorticola, ‘ring’, is a diminutive of sors, ‘luck’).

 In the two-day event, knights compete to seize the silver Star, the prize of the tournament.

-The Farmers – on February 11 – and Carpenters – February 13 – Guilds handle every stage of the Sartiglia.
+The Farmers and Carpenters’ Guilds handle every stage of the Sartiglia.

 After the “Dressing of Su Componidori” (the Head Knight of the tournament), a parade of knights moves towards the Cathedral of Santa Maria Assunta, where the Star Joust begins.